Federal Tax Form 1040X

 In the Income and Deductions section of Form 1040X on Line 1, John would enter $23,000 in Column A and $1,500 in Column B. The amount in Column C would be $23,000 + $1,500 = $24,500.

 On his original return, John opted to claim the standard deduction of $12,000 for single taxpayers rather than itemize his deductions.
-That won’t change on the amended return, so John enters $12,000 in Column A, nothing in Column B, and $12,000 in Column C. Then he subtracts the amounts on Line 2 from the amounts on Line 1 in each column and enters the results on Line 3 in each column.
+That will not change on the amended return, so John enters $12,000 in Column A, nothing in Column B, and $12,000 in Column C. Then he subtracts the amounts on Line 2 from the amounts on Line 1 in each column and enters the results on Line 3 in each column.
 This action reduces his AGI by the amount of the standard deduction.

-Line 4a doesn’t apply to John because the Tax Cuts and Jobs Act of 2017 eliminated the personal exemption for tax years 2018 to 2025.
+Line 4a does not apply to John because the Tax Cuts and Jobs Act of 2017 eliminated the personal exemption for tax years 2018 to 2025.
 If he were filing an amended return for the tax year 2017 or prior, he would enter the personal exemption claimed on his originally filed return here.

 Since he didn’t enter anything in Lines 4a or 4b, John simply carries the amounts from Line 3 to Line 5 in each column.
 On his originally filed return, his taxable income was $11,000 ($23,000 of wages minus the $12,000 standard deduction).
 His new taxable income for 2018 is $12,500 ($23,000 + $1,500 in wages minus the $12,000 standard deduction).
 This section is now complete.